ErickChezOCs/erick_portfolio/Readme.txt

-This repo holds the porfolio site with all the links to the projects i work on during training at OpenClassrooms.
+This repo holds the portfolio site with all the links to the projects I work on during training at OpenClassrooms.
-As soon as a new project is compléted It will be added here
+As soon as a new project is completed it will be added here.